Natalie Merchant: Personal life

 She now teaches arts and crafts to underprivileged children in New York state.

+After suffering ossification of the posterior longitudinal ligament in 2019, Merchant received surgery for the condition, leaving her unable to sing for several months.

 Activism

-In 2012, Merchant, along with actor and writer Mark Ruffalo, organized a concert to protest oil and gas fracking in New York state.
+In 2012, Merchant, along with actor and writer Mark Ruffalo, organized a concert to protest against oil and gas fracking in New York state.
 A documentary, written and directed by Jon Bowermaster, was made of the event and titled Dear Governor Cuomo.
 She directed a short 2013 documentary titled Shelter: A Concert Film to Benefit Victims of Domestic Violence, that shone light on a group of women living in the mid-Hudson region of New York State responding to the crisis of domestic violence in their community with compassion and creativity.
 It was inspired by an event for One Billion Rising, a global campaign calling for an end to violence against women, held on February 14, 2013.
 Merchant presented a screening of the film at the Old Dutch Church in Kingston, New York, on the day of One Billion Rising for Justice.

-Merchant, an outspoken critic of then-President-elect Donald Trump, participated in an anti-Trump protest organized by Mark Ruffalo and Michael Moore, held outside Trump International Hotel and Tower in New York City on January 19, 2017.
+Merchant, an outspoken critic of then-President-elect Donald Trump, participated in an anti-Trump protest organized by Ruffalo and Michael Moore, held outside Trump International Hotel and Tower in New York City on January 19, 2017.
 Merchant performed her single "Motherland".
 She concluded the event with a group sing-along of Woody Guthrie's "This Land Is Your Land".
 The event was covered by CNN and broadcast live.

 Merchant is a member of the Canadian charity Artists Against Racism and has worked with them in the past on awareness campaigns.